 Sharing your life with a pet is amazing.
 The joy in all the wonderful moments that animals bring to our everyday life cannot be replaced with anything else.
 But it also comes with a responsibility for us as pet owners - and the most important thing we can do is to make sure that our cat or dog is feeling well and in good health.
 Good health also provides better conditions for a long life and a vigorous old age.

-During the month of January, we will focus on how you can give your pet the best conditions to be healthy and happy, and in the long term reduce the risk of diseases.
+If you give your pet the best conditions to be healthy and happy, you can in the long term reduce the risk of diseases.
 We start with four tips.
 If you give your pet a feed with all the nutrients it needs, provide the conditions for good gastrointestinal health, keep the animal in the right body condition and take care of oral health, you have come a long way!

 1. Feed with a complete and balanced pet food

 Feeding time is not only the highlight of the day, it is also the source of all the important nutrients that the animal needs to get in order to be healthy, strong and prosperous.
 The feed must, among other things, provide protein that provides energy and building blocks for muscles, essential fatty acids that provide healthy skin and shiny fur, vitamins that fulfill important functions in the immune system and minerals such as iron that enable the blood to transport oxygen.
 A feed that contributes with all of this is called a complete and balanced feed.
 But what does that mean?

 Complete - contains all the nutrients the dog or cat needs for their particular life stage.

 Balanced - all nutrients are balanced in appropriate levels to provide the best conditions for health.

 Since cats and dogs have different nutritional needs, a complete and balanced feed means different things for the different animal species.
 Nutrition in cats and dogs has been studied for a long time, and in Europe it is FEDIAF that regularly publishes recommendations for the various companion animal species, based on the latest research.